rachel-o-donnell/Mythology-Quiz/README.md

 game screens not displaying because they had been set to flex i style.css so I made JS add display style to only brin up the containers with display flex when they were called by a function like- begin and endgame.

+Fix bug of not displaying the next question" needed to inscrease currentquestion index in next button call and declare the variable outside of the choose next question function

 TO BE FIXED:
 html dropdown styling does not work.
 IS IT BECAUSE I CHANGED TO FORM???
 ---